Introduction

 Self-efficacy is the belief that you can effectively reach the goals you have, whether that is solving a puzzle, successfully preparing and succeeding in your exam, or dealing with hardships.
 Research on self-efficacy was started by one of the most cited and best known psychologists Albert Bandura (e.g., Bandura, 1986).

-Self effacy is often considered in respect to specific goals or challenges (e.g., self efficacy in mathematics).
-The generalized self effacy scale is about the general belief in oneself to solve problems and reach goals.
+Self efficacy is often considered in respect to specific goals or challenges (e.g., self efficacy in mathematics).
+The generalized self efficacy scale is about the general belief in oneself to solve problems and reach goals.

 One of the best know scales for this is the generalized self efficacy scale (GSE) by Schwarzer and Jerusalem (1995), but note that there are well known alternatives as well, such as the NGSE (Chen et al., 2001) and the SGCSE (Sherer et al., 1982).